SWAT-Sheffield/pysac/doc/source/guide.rst

     myfile.close()

-for hdf5 files, close writes extra met information to the file, so it is very important that it is called.
+for hdf5 files, close writes extra meta information to the file, so it is very important that it is called.

 The output routines will automatically determine the file type.